ltaylor2/finalproject/README.md

 ## DPM Stages: Ancestral State Estimation

-Now that I have established the structure of our underlying evolutionary model, I can estimate the probability DPM plumage character for internal nodes in the manakin phylogeny.
-Here I do this ancestral state estimation by simulating stochastic character maps along the tree under our equal symmetric ordered evolutionary model.
-I use the `make.sim` function from phytools to simulate 1000 maps.
+Now that I have established an underlying evolutionary model, I can estimate the probability of DPM stages for internal nodes in the manakin phylogeny.
+Here I do this ancestral state estimation by simulating stochastic character evolution maps.
+I use the `make.simmap` function from phytools to simulate 1000 maps.
 The summary of those maps is shown below.
 Taxon tips are assigned to their input data state and internal nodes are colored by the proportion of simulations in a given state.
 Ticks along each edge indicate simulated transitions across all simulations.

 <img src="Figures/ace_tree.png" width="80%" />